The Product Development Process – Step 1 – Overview

 Start at the Beginning:

-The process starts with a great idea, then ends, hopefully, with a desirable product in hand.
-Morphing the Bright Idea into a Final Product is a process of thinking through issues & adaptations, working out details, compromises and defining all the specifics.
-Things like how it’s made, materials, possible failure modes, required regulations, patents and intellectual property protection are all part of the process.
+In this process we will examine things like how it is made, materials, possible failure modes, required regulations, patents, and intellectual property protection – all as part of the process.
 It is, therefore, a unique path for every new product.
-But don’t worry, there is a lot of commonality, and that is what the pages of this article address.
+But don't worry, there is a lot of commonality, and that is what the pages of this article are all about.

 The Problem — (An Illustrative Example):

 A few years ago I was looking for new stereo speakers.
 I visited stores, read articles, books and magazines.
 I talked to friends and sales people.
-In the end, I was disappointed that the really “good” speakers were very expensive, and the affordable speakers were … well, “cheap”.
-I wanted great sound without a mortgage.
+In the end, I was disappointed that the really "good" speakers were very expensive, and the affordable speakers were ... well, "cheap".
+I want great sound without a mortgage.

 The Bright Idea: